djib2011/high-res-mapping/README.md

 check_weights(model1, model2)
 ```

 Will compare the weights between `model1` and `model2` to see up to which point they are equal.
-Useful for checking if the *half* model's weights were properly transfered to the *full* model.
+Useful for checking if the *half* model's weights were properly transferred to the *full* model.